justin2004/weblog/scraping_with_sparql/README.md

 One thing I did not demonstrate in this post is the ability to, in this single SPARQL query, integrate with:
 - SPARQL endpoints
 - most REST APIs
-- other webpages
+    - including other webpages
+- files in your filesystem

 So you could scrape from this page, iterate over referenced webpages (scraping them), bind some strings from the referenced webpages, then do a lookup of those strings using a REST API, then do a final lookup using a SPARQL endpoint.
 If you are interested in such a thing I have a [blog post](/blend_google_sheet_with_wikidata) on using SPARQL Anything to blend a Google Sheet with Wikidata.

-In general, I think using SPARQL/RDF encourages you to lay your data down such that it wears its meaning on its sleeve (because you can't as [easily](/SPARQL_value_functions) invoke arbitrary functions in SPARQL).
+In general, I think using SPARQL/RDF encourages you to lay your data down such that it wears its meaning on its sleeve (because you can't as [easily](/SPARQL_value_functions) specify arbitrary processes in SPARQL).
 By "wear its meaning on its sleeve I mean": data that doesn't require each query to express an unpacking process and data that uses a common vocabulary/ontology across domains.

 Example of unpacking: